yohei4/Django-Scraping/README.md

-# SCraping_app
+# Scraping_app

-"SCraping_app" is an application that you can experience scraping.
+"Scraping_app" is an application that you can experience scraping.

 # DEMO